 Such a reversal is not unprecedented.
 In fact, it looks like what happened to Indonesia in the late 1990s.

-The U.S. Agency for International Development — which runs aid projects for poor countries — was preparing to close up shop in the Indonesian capital Jakarta; the country didn’t seem to need the help.
-“As one of the Asian Tigers, it had worked its way off the aid list,’’ recalls Jackie Pomeroy, an economist who worked on a USAID project in the Indonesian government before joining the World Bank in Jakarta.
+The U.S. Agency for International Development — which runs aid projects for poor countries — was preparing to close up shop in the Indonesian capital, Jakarta; the country didn’t seem to need the help.
+“As one of the Asian Tigers, it had worked its way off the aid list,’’ said Jackie Pomeroy, an economist who worked on a USAID project in the Indonesian government before joining the World Bank in Jakarta.

 But then a financial crisis — triggered when Thailand suddenly devalued its currency in July 1997 to combat speculators — swept across East Asia.
 Plagued by widespread corruption and weak banks, Indonesia was hit especially hard.
 Its currency plummeted against the U.S. dollar, forcing Indonesian companies to cough up more rupiahs to pay back dollar-denominated loans.